sirisian/ecmascript-class-member-modifiers/README.md

 This proposal ignores implementation details or feasibility to see more what an ideal system would look like and if it's possible to work toward such features.

-## 'this' behavior

-One important difference in this proposal is that static members and methods can be accessed from any instance of the class and also using "this" inside of the class.
-What this means is whether a variable, say 'x', is public, private, or static inside of the class you access it like this.x.

 ## Public

 ```js